4GeeksAcademy/machine-learning-content/07-ml_deploy/deploy-model-using-streamlit-and-heroku.md

+---
+description: >-
+  Learn how to deploy your Machine Learning model using Streamlit and Heroku.
+  Discover the simplicity of creating interactive web apps today!
+---
 # Implementing a Machine Learning model using Streamlit and Heroku

 Imagine you can turn simple Python scripts into beautiful web applications.
 Well, that tool exists, and it's called Streamlit.